Thailand loves its royal family; it loves its royal fruit too.

 Here, you’ll only find organic farming, and not fruit grown en masse.
 So whether you try the longan, rambutan, or other local delicacy, you’ll know you’re getting top notch produce.

-Following the tour, which takes us through a landscape more muddled than manicured, we sample some of the durian and mangosteen that in Australia, fetches somewhere between $20 and $30 a kilo (if you take away it’s thick skin).
+Following the tour, which takes us through a landscape more muddled than manicured, we sample some of the durian and mangosteen that in Australia fetches somewhere between $20 and $30 a kilo (if you take away its thick skin).

-Indeed, this turns out to be a king and queen fit for a meal.
+This turns out to be a king and queen fit for a meal.

 On the way to Suan Lung Thongbai, be sure to visit the Sanctuary of Truth just north of Pattaya.
 An enormous all-wooded building, the structure isn’t a Buddhist temple, like it appears from a distance, but a monument/museum/sculpture dedicated to all religions.
 And it is seriously impressive.